 It was in the hallway of the Rising Daughter Baptist Church in Georgia where Harold Swain and his wife, Thelma, met their fates at the hands of a stranger back in 1985.
-Harold Swain was the deacon of the church at the time, and it was during a bible session that this stranger walked in.
+Harold Swain was the deacon of the church at the time, and it was during a Bible session that this stranger walked in.
 Harold went up to him in the church’s hallway, not long after the stranger pulled up a gun and shot him several times.
 His wife, Thelma, hearing the gunshots, ran into the room to see what the commotion was about, and was shot as well.
 The stranger fled the scene rapidly, leaving behind only one piece of evidence: a pair of eyeglasses.

 Almost 15 years later, a suspect named Donnie Perry was apprehended and subsequently charged for the murders of Harold and Thelma Swain.
 He had allegedly threatened to kill Harold two weeks before the crime took place.
 However, some evidence surfaced that Donnie may actually be innocent.
-For one, Donnie claimed he was working in Atlanta that day, meaning he would’ve had to operate on a very tight schedule if it was, in fact him who killed Harold and Thelma Swain.
-Moreover, Donnie had perfect eyesight, that is, the pair of eyeglasses left behind at the crime scene were likely not his.
+For one, Donnie claimed he was working in Atlanta that day, meaning he would’ve had to operate on a very tight schedule if it was, in fact, him who killed Harold and Thelma Swain.
+Moreover, Donnie had perfect eyesight, that is, the pair of eyeglasses left behind at the crime scene was likely not his.

 However, while being persecuted, Donnie waived his right to appeal, — he remains behind bars, serving the two consecutive life sentences for the crimes he may or may not have committed.